 Thank you for your interest in the Maine-Dartmouth Family Medicine Residency!

-We are a diverse community of learners committed to providing compassionate and comprehensive primary care to the rural and underserved communities of central Maine through a training program for residents and students that aims to be both rigorous and personally fulfilling.
+We are a diverse community of learners committed to providing compassionate and comprehensive primary care to the rural and structurally vulnerable communities of central Maine through a training program for residents and students that aims to be both rigorous and personally fulfilling.

 MDFMR was founded in 1973, and has advocated for the value and relevance of the family doctor on the local and national stages ever since.
 Our initial goal was to train physicians in the full breadth of primary care to serve rural communities in Maine; now we feel confident that our graduates have both the clinical acumen as well as the independent learning skills to provide basic health care for all people anywhere in the country or around the world.